the-watchmaker/arathia-saga-chatgpt/README.md

 ## Milestone
 - To create the first iteration of the entire story (500 pages) within an hour.
+- To generate all the images for the characters and illustration for all the chapters using DallE2

 ## Technical Challenges